GuyHadas/BillboardTopTen/Readme.md

 ### Date and Genre Picker

 A feature of BillboardTopTen that can keep users engaged for extended periods of time is the ability to explore different music genres and dates for Billboard's charts.

-By caching the charts JSON object in memory, the ability to explore different timelines comes down to React setting a new state for the current chart.
-By setting a new date, React will access a new key, the new date, in the cached JSON.
-This in turn will return the selected chart that the user intended.
-Similarly a genre picker was also implemented. but instead of resetting a key in a JSON map, A different JSOM map is accessed as the new current genre.

 #### Date Picker Code Snippet
 ```javascript